Erasmus+: A digital package for autonomous systems and self-driving vehicles - Autonomian

 - Lack of operation experience leads to improper operation and fast loss of the device during the first operation experience, which leads to loss of the device as well as causes safety issues for surrounding objects and people.
 The unpleasant first experience might lead to reduced trust in technology and technology adoption level in general.

 - Lack of legal experience in device operation, meaning lack of knowledge of the applying legal acts and law.
 This leads to the compromise of public safety and security due to the possibility of violating existing regulations of International civil aviation regulations.

 Thereby, we see an obvious need for the wide availability of comprehensive information sources (study material) about drones not only for professionals but also for the general audience.

 ITT Group OÜ

 Riga State Technical School

 O1 Autonomous systems module - teaching material

-The main content is dived as follows:
+The main content is divided as follows: